Ozark-Connect/NetworkOptimizer/README.md

 # Network Optimizer for UniFi

-> **Early Access Testers:** This project is under active development.
+> **Notice:** This project is under active development.
 For the latest fixes and features, either pull the latest Docker image (`docker compose pull`) or [update from source](docker/DEPLOYMENT.md#upgrade-procedure).
-Breaking changes may occur between updates.
+Breaking changes may occur between updates, but I'm doing my best to avoid any.

 ## New: Windows Installer